 In addition, Barclays Execution Services (BX), the service company which supports both operating companies, allows us to run Barclays with lower costs, greater efficiency and increased investment in technology, security and controls.

 Barclays’ Board and management team continue to review, test and evolve our strategy to ensure that it remains right for the times, and is executed effectively.

-Between 2017 and 2018, we made considerable progress with our strategic restructuring of Barclays, including the following:
+Since 2016, we delivered considerable progress with our strategic restructuring of Barclays, including the following: